-While it’s extremely rare to see with an initial independent release, The Big Lonesome garnered national radio attention with the release of their first formal EP, Undone.
-Mastered by Jeff Lipton (Wilco/Spoon/Bon Iver), Undone, was the band’s first work with Sean McLaughlin.
+While it’s extremely rare to see with an initial independent release, The Big Lonesome garnered national radio attention in 2014 with the release of their first formal EP, Undone.
+Mastered by Jeff Lipton (Wilco/Spoon/Bon Iver), Undone was the band’s first work with producer Sean McLaughlin (Elliott Smith/Rush/Death Row Records).
 The Big Lonesome toured the northeast and east coast the following summer in support of this initial release beginning their lust for touring.

-Chad with a taste of success on his lips, quit his job, and took his last dime to buy a twelve passenger van to go all in and tour nationally in support of their 2nd release, Fascination.
-Since then, the band has been on the road constantly, with regular trips through the midwest, down the east coast, and through Texas, highlighted by stops at SXSW in Austin, TX and a headlining show at the Middle East Downstairs in their hometown of Boston, MA.
+Chad Gosselin (guitar/vocals/synths) with a taste of success on his lips, quit his job as a high school music teacher in 2017, and took his last dime to buy a twelve passenger van to go all in and tour nationally in support of their second release, Fascination.
+Since then, the band has been on the road constantly, with regular tours through the US and Canada, highlighted by stops at SXSW in Austin, TX and a headlining show at the Middle East Downstairs in their hometown of Boston, MA.

 REDLINE ROOTS INTERVIEW WITH CHAD GOSSELIN - FIVE SONGS: